Why choose Hodge Jones & Allen?

 Many of our clients simply want the discrimination to be acknowledged and to receive an apology.

-This is of course going to be a priority if the discrimination is ongoing.
+This is going to be a priority if the discrimination is ongoing.

-Compensation might be available if you have been distressed or upset or have lost money as a result of the discrimination.
+Compensation could be available if you’ve been distressed, upset or have lost money as a result of the discrimination.